Healing : An Integrative Approach

 Breathe!
 Everything begins with the breath.

-Connecting with the breath allows for greater sense of relaxation.
+Connecting with the breath allows for a greater sense of relaxation.
 Breath can also create greater connection and alignment as habitual tension is released allowing for easier integration of body, heart, mind, and spirit.

 Different breathing techniques, connecting the inhale and exhale, are used to assist clients in relaxing the body.
 As a result, clients better understand and release habitual patterns.